Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models

 \subsection{Ternary segmentation}

-The segmentation of~$1\col n$ is performed sequentially via \textit{ternary segmentation}, an extension of the classical binary segmentation of \citet{Bai_1997}, principally used in the context of break point detection in economic time series (the idea of binary segmentation appearing much earlier in cluster analysis, see \citealp{ScKn74}).
-One operates with a tuple~$\SS=(S_u)_{u=1}^s$ of~$s$ contiguous and sorted segments, a vector~$\hat{\z}\in\XX^s$ keeping track of the estimated state value on each segment, and a number~$u \in 1\col s$ denoting the current segment under investigation.
-At any stage~$u$ of the procedure, we may replace a single segment~$S_u$ by two or three new contiguous ones, as well as a scalar-state~$\hat z_u$ by a vector of two or three states.
-When doing so, we simply push back in~$\SS$ and~$\hz$ the elements that come right after index~$u$ so as to make place for the new elements.
+The segmentation of~$1\col n$ is performed sequentially via \textit{ternary segmentation}.
+One operates with a tuple~$\SS=(S_u)_{u=1}^s$ of~$s$ contiguous and sorted intervals {(with $s$ being initially equal to $1$, and incrementing as the algorithm proceeds)}, a vector~$\hat{\z}\in\XX^s$ keeping track of the estimated state value on each interval, and a number~$u \in 1\col s$ denoting the current interval under investigation.
+At any stage~$u$ of the procedure, we may replace a single interval~$S_u$ by two or three new contiguous ones, as well as a scalar-state~$\hat z_u$ by a vector of two or three states. {As such, the size $s$ of $\SS$ and $\hat{\z}$ may be incremented by $1$ or $2$, respectively.}